Our rating: (4.5/5)

 Square’s built-in receipt printer produces itemised and customised receipts, as opposed to traditional card machines that only display transaction totals.

-The software is updated automatically daily when the Terminal is connected to the internet.
+The terminal updates its software daily when connected to the internet.
 So prepare to wait for the update to process when you switch on the terminal every day (it took minutes on most days we tested it).

 For increased security, we recommend setting the terminal to require a password (can be reset) every time someone wants to log in.

-Put simply, Square Terminal is a premium, self-sufficient card machine from Square, while Square Reader has no screen, no PIN pad, no receipt printer and no app features on the card reader itself.
-The Reader is fully dependent on the Square POS app on a connected smartphone, iPad or Android tablet.
+Square Reader is cheap because it has no screen, no PIN pad, no receipt printer and no app on the card reader itself.
+It has to be paired with a smartphone, iPad or Android tablet to accept payments.

 Square